Palladio vs Solidor Composite Doors: 2026 Comparison

 Palladio: Monocoque Fibreglass

-Palladio doors are built as a single moulded fibreglass slab around a 48mm solid timber core.
-Think of it like a one-piece car door panel — no weak points, no joins where moisture can ingress, no separate skins bonded to a frame.
+Palladio doors are built as a single 65mm GRP fibreglass monocoque slab: one continuous moulded shell with no timber core inside and no separate skins bonded to a frame.
+Think of it like a one-piece car door panel: no weak points, no joins where moisture can ingress, no skin-to-core delamination pathway.

-Key construction features: - 48mm solid timber core (the thickest in the UK composite market) - Full fibreglass wrap — both faces and all four edges in one continuous shell - Triple-glazed glass units as standard - U-value: 1.0 W/m²K (among the best-insulated composite doors available) - Irish manufacture with tight QA process
+Key construction features: - 65mm GRP fibreglass monocoque slab (no internal timber core, no bonded skins) - One-piece moulded shell: both faces and all four edges in one continuous unit - Triple-glazed glass units as standard - U-value: 0.85 W/m²K solid / 0.98 W/m²K glazed (among the best-insulated composite doors available) - Irish manufacture (Limerick) with tight QA process

 Solidor: Bonded GRP Skin